Stephen-Seo/LevelEditor/README.md

 Note: the program is licensed under the MIT license.
-It can be found in the src folder. the font used by this program is licensed under the Apache License Version 2.0.
+It can be found in the src folder.
+The font used by this program is found [here](https://01.org/clear-sans) and is licensed under the Apache License Version 2.0.
 That can be found in the resources folder.

 # Compiling